 While you are looking in those three places, you’ll want to be counting “one, two, three.”
 By doing this you will also be fixating on three groups of words rather than each and every single word.
 You can count “one, two, three” out loud (maybe whispering) or in your head.

 Either way, you’ll distract yourself from saying the actual words you are reading.
 With some practice, you’ll find it easier to avoid saying all the words in your head as you read.

 Listening to music while you read will not only help you minimize subvocalization but may also help you concentrate better.
 However, keep in mind that not all types of music are going to help you concentrate.
 You want to avoid listening to music with lyrics or anything with a strong beat because this type of music could be distracting while reading.

 Listen to something that is instrumental.
 Classical music usually works best.
 That will help you to improve your concentration and it will also help you to minimize your habit of subvocalization.

 AccelaReader uses “rapid serial visual presentation” (RSVP) to help you boost your reading speed and minimize subvocalization.
 The application is simple to use.
 You simply paste the text you want to read into a textbox and set your reading speed and press play.
 The words then blink on the screen at the speed that you set.
 You can also choose how many words you want to blink at a time.

-Many speed-reading programs tend to exaggerate what is possible by falsely claiming that you can eliminate subvocalization.
-Your goal should be to reduce this habit, not eliminate it.
-The five tips mentioned above will help you reduce the habit of subvocalization so you can start reading at the speed of thought.
+Many speed-reading programs exaggerate what is possible by falsely claiming that you can eliminate subvocalization.
+Your goal should be to reduce it, not get rid of it entirely.
+The seven tips mentioned above will help you reduce the habit of subvocalization to start reading at the speed of thought.